ai2cm/fv3net/external/fv3fit/docs/ensembles.rst

 Ensembles
 =========

 Ensemble models can be defined manually, by writing a configuration yaml named ``ensemble_model.yaml`` and a ``name`` file to a directory.
-The models used much each have the same output variables, but they may have different input variables.
+The models used must each have the same output variables, but they may have different input variables.
 They also must each use the same sample dimension name (``model.sample_dim_name``).

 .. code-block:: yaml